 Some of your pets will get along fine in kennels or with a homeboarder.
 There are some excellent options available for these services if your budget can’t stretch to a full pet sitting option.

 Many of your pets however will not get on with these other options for their care.
 There are unfortunately a lot of pets who find these options to be unpleasant and stressful.
 For these pets the benefits of having their own dedicated pet sitter are clear.

 Pricing is kept as straightforward as possible.
 We have a set base price as shown below.
-We only increase this price to cover: additional pets, return mileage to your home (except pop ins which are capped at a ten mile radius from the nearest available sitter) and a one off new client administration fee.We believe our sitters should be paid properly for their expertise.
+We only increase this price to cover: additional pets, return mileage to your home and a one off new client administration fee.We believe our sitters should be paid properly for their expertise.
 It is a great deal of responsibility to care for your precious pets and home and they do this job because they love animals.We don’t charge extra to administer medications, for each meal, for walking your dog, for opening/closing curtains, for watering your garden and plants, for the sitter’s daily food allowance or for anything else.
 All the things you normally do with your pets (and lots more besides) are covered in one fee.

 For example a full week (8 days) including one pet will be £560.80% of our bookings are for 1-2 weeks.The sitter stays in your home during the day and overnight for the duration of your time away.This is suitable for longer bookings such as holidays and business trips.Additional pets incur further fees.